firebase/flutterfire/packages/firebase_messaging/README.md

 By default background messaging is not enabled.
 To handle messages in the background:

-1. Add an Application.java class to your app
+1. Add an Application.java class to `[project]/android/app/src/main/java/[com.example.project]`

     ```
+    // Replace the below package with your project's package
     package io.flutter.plugins.firebasemessagingexample;

     import io.flutter.app.FlutterApplication;